cs2620-pr/wire-protocols-grpc/notebook.md

 ##### 1.2 Transition to Polling with gRPC

-With gRPC, we found that implementing a broadcasting pattern was more complex, as the framework is primarily designed around a request-response model.
-While gRPC does support server streaming, we opted for a simpler polling-based approach where clients periodically request updates from the server.
+With gRPC, we hit a wall trying to implement the same broadcasting pattern.
+While gRPC does support server streaming, we found the polling approach was simpler given our timeframe.
+So we switched to a model where clients periodically ask "got anything new for me?"

-The client-side polling is implemented in the `poll_for_updates` method:
+We implemented client-side polling with this method:

 ```python
 def poll_for_updates(self) -> None: